jbariana/jbariana/README.md

 ## 🚀 About Me

 I'm a junior studying computer science, passionate about crafting software solutions, exploring new technologies, and developing innovative projects.
-Whether it's building interactive games, diving into algorithms, or creating full-stack web applications, I enjoy learning and tackling challenges head-on.
+Whether it's building interactive games, diving into algorithms, or creating full applications, I enjoy learning and tackling challenges head-on.

 - 🔍 **Current Focus:**
   - Strengthening my skills in Java, C#, Rust, and C